IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 -- The name of a meeting shall be used in all publicity and all related material pertaining to the meeting, including electronic mail.

-IEEE Standards Sponsor activities shall have the IEEE logo on all promotional material and publications.
+Standards Committee activities shall have the IEEE logo on all promotional material and publications.

-The IEEE Standards Sponsor committee or designee shall review all contracts connected with running a meeting.
+The Standards Committee or designee shall review all contracts connected with running a meeting.
 Contracts are subject to limitations as defined in IEEE Policy 12.6 and subclause 5.1.3 of the IEEE Standards Association Operations Manual.

 In signing a contract, competitive bidding procedures shall be used whenever practical.
-If competitive bidding is not practiced, the IEEE Standards Sponsor committee or working group chair shall be prepared to provide justification.
+If competitive bidding is not practiced, the Standards Committee or working group chair shall be prepared to provide justification.

-All Sponsor committees of IEEE Standards meetings with annual meeting budgets or expenses for the IEEE of US $25,000 or greater are responsible for obtaining necessary insurance coverage for their meetings if this is not covered in established contracts with meeting facilities.
-The IEEE can provide such coverage as stipulated in the IEEE Finance Operations Manual.
-(PDF)
+All Standards Committees with annual meeting budgets or expenses for the IEEE of US $25,000 or greater are responsible for obtaining necessary insurance coverage for their meetings if this is not covered in established contracts with meeting facilities.
+The IEEE can provide such coverage as stipulated in the IEEE Finance Operations Manual (PDF).

 5.3.14 Tax liability